BryanAim/Professionals-Booking/README.md

 # Professionals Online booking system

 - An online based platform for multiple hospitals.
 Ability to track, monitor, and share a patient's health records between all hospitals.
-Patients can also see information regarding multiple hospitals and doctors, as well as take appointments via online.
-Pay laboratory tests via online as well as chat with appointed doctors.
+Patients can also see information regarding multiple hospitals and professionals, as well as take appointments via online.
+Pay laboratory tests via online as well as chat with appointed professionals.

 - Django Application